tclancy/pelicantpc/content/posts/2013-08-18-rich-get-richer-play-one-act.md

-Title: \"Rich Get Richer\": A Play in One Act
+Title: "Rich Get Richer": A Play in One Act
 Slug: rich-get-richer-play-one-act
 Date: 2013-08-18 16:52:10
 Tags: playsinoneact
 Category: Posts
 Author: Tom Clancy

-# \"Rich Get Richer\": A Play in One Act
+# "Rich Get Richer": A Play in One Act

 EXT - DAY: *An outdoor concert/ festival between acts.
 Our hero, TOM, just growing into his impossibly handsome looks in his late 30s strides purposefully toward Port-a-Potty Row.
 His path is interrupted by THE STRANGER, a younger man.
 Before TOM knows what is happening, he has been embraced in a full-arm handshake and pulled into a chest bump.*